kubeflow/kubeflow/docs_dev/releasing.md

 1. In netlify select Build & Deploy -> Deploy Contexts
 1. Click Edit Settings
 1. Change the production branch to the branch to surface
+1. Redeploy both branches

+   * You can trigger a redeploy by pushing commits to the branches

 ## Some notes about Kubeflow's Netlify Setup